Ghana Participation Programme ( ‘Ghana Somubi Dwumadie’)

-The overarching objective of the GSD programme is to support people with disabilities and mental health, neurological and substance use conditions (MNS) to improve their health and wellbeing and ensure they are engaged, empowered and able to enjoy improved social and economic outcomes and rights.
-This will be achieved through four outcome areas, which align with Ghana’s (draft) National Mental Health Policy and Strategic Plan;
+The overarching objective of the Ghana Somubi Dwumadie is to support people with disabilities and mental health, neurological and substance use disorders (MNS) to improve their health and wellbeing and ensure they are engaged, empowered and able to enjoy improved social and economic outcomes and rights.
+This is being achieved through four outcome areas, which align with Ghana’s National Mental Health Policy and Strategic Plan, as follows:

 (1) Governance: Leadership, governance, policy, and systems strengthening for mental health and leave no one behind.